How to sell a wedding album to every one of your couples

 There are four key fundamentals in offering albums to your clients that will set you in the right direction.

-Album Sales Fundamental #1 – Every bride wants an album
+Album Sales Fundamental #1 – Every couple wants an album

 Every bride wants an album, we just have to show them why they should want ours.